 With CentOS 6 and 7, the network configuration file will be inside the directory /etc/sysconfig/network-scripts .
 The name of the file, however, can depend on the Interface name.
 If eth0 is the interface, the filename would be ifcfg-eth0.
 Edit this file with your preferred Text Editor and change lines or add the following,

 After the change has been saved to the network configuration, restart the networking on the server using the following command,

 service network restart

-If the internet is confirmed to be working on the server, it may be that SSH is not enabled or running on the server.
+If the internet is confirmed to be working on the server, SSH is not enabled or running on the server.
 The process to check this may vary, though the following command should work to check the status,

 service sshd status

-With the output of this command, it will tell you if the SSH server is up and Active, or if it failed for any reason.
+With the output of this command, it will tell you if the SSH server is up and Active or failed for any reason.
 If SSH is down on the server, the following command can be used to start it back up,

 service sshd start